senlin/so-clean-up-wp-seo/readme.txt

 Almost anyone who uses the Yoast SEO plugin will agree that it is a good SEO plugin, but the developers are adding more and more unwanted things to the WordPress backend.

-The purpose of the SO Hide SEO Bloat plugin, a free addon for the Yoast SEO plugin, is to clean up all those unwanted things.
+The purpose of the Hide SEO Bloat plugin, a free addon for the Yoast SEO plugin, is to clean up all those unwanted things.

 Since version 3.0.0 we have _simplified_ the settings page.
 The radio buttons with all/none choices are replaced with checkboxes for everything.
 Ticking the box means hiding (or removing) that particular "feature".